Special $20 discount tickets at Brown Paper Tickets and local retail outlets. (Special online Sale ends July 4)

-Adults $30 at the gate / Discount tickets at Brown Paper Tickets and local retail outlets.
-(Go on sale in May) Kids 16 and younger are free.
-Come spend a full day of relaxation and music”
+Kids 16 and younger are free.
+Come spend a full day of relaxation and great music”

-Join us Saturday, August 17th, 2019, for the best small-town country-side festival this side of the Cascades, celebrating “Americana Music”.
-It’s roots are blues, bluegrass,country, folk, R & B, and jazz.
-Get there early as the music is going to be rockin’ starting at 11 AM.
+Join us Saturday, August 17th, 2019, for the best small-town country-side festival this side of the Cascades, celebrating with 9 bands of “Americana Music”.
+It’s roots are blues, bluegrass, country, folk, R & B, and jazz and we have them all!
+Get there early as the music is going to be foot stompin’, starting at 11 AM.

-So far…coming to the Olalla Americana Music Festval:
+Coming to the 2019 Olalla Americana Music Festval:

 The Rusty Cleavers are a hard-driving, hard-working, rowdy 4-piece rock-n-roll bluegrass band from Tacoma, WA.
 They blend the elements of classic bluegrass musicianship and flawless vocal harmonies with the attitude and edge of punk rock, sending audiences everywhere into a frenzy of compassionate lust.